DavidiaCostant/astrophotopy/DOCS.md

 ```python
 def depack(self):
 ```
-returns a list of np.array, each of which contains image data (only).
+returns a list of numpy.array, each of which contains image data (only).

 * mean
 ```python